ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4i/README.md

 For instructions to run using the local Terraform Client on your local machine go [here](../Using_Terraform.md).

-Set these values in the `terraform.tfvars` file:
+Set the desired values in the `terraform.tfvars` file:

 ```hcl
 cluster_id                   = "******************"